albertsen/storyteller/stories/pudong/pudong.md

 ---

-Eines nachts nach drei Flaschen Wein schrieb Jan an Matthew: »I never got round to go up one of those towers of Pudong and take a picture.
+Eines nachts nach zwei Flaschen Wein schrieb Jan an Matthew: »I never got round to go up one of those towers of Pudong and take a picture.
 Could you?
 At night?«